juji-io/datalevin/README.md

 (d/close conn)
 ```

-### Use as a key value store
+### Use as a key-value store

-Datalevin packages the underlying LMDB database as a convenient key value store
+Datalevin packages the underlying LMDB database as a convenient key-value store
 for EDN data.

 ```clojure